intercom/intercom-ios/README.md

 You can also check out the [Mobile SDKs section of the Intercom Community](https://community.intercom.com/mobile-sdks-24) to ask a question or find an answer.

-## Cordova/Phonegap Support
+## React Native Support
-Looking for Cordova/Phonegap support?
-We have a [Cordova Plugin](https://github.com/intercom/intercom-cordova) for Intercom 🎉
+Looking for React Native support?
+We have a [React Native Plugin](https://github.com/intercom/intercom-react-native) for Intercom 🎉

 ## What about events, push notifications, company and user data?